varshith1323/Car-Video-Game-Simulation/README.md

 hitting a wall, their behaviour is different.
 The cars, named Lemon, PingPong and Spinner, act as follows:

-A. Lemon: If it hits a wall of the room, it stops and does not move any further for the rest of the game
+1. Lemon: If it hits a wall of the room, it stops and does not move any further for the rest of the game
-B. PingPong: If it hits a wall, it reverses direction, that is, it turns back and completes the remaining steps in this reversed direction
+2. PingPong: If it hits a wall, it reverses direction, that is, it turns back and completes the remaining steps in this reversed direction
-C. Spinner: If it hits a wall, it turns right and continues moving along the wall (i.e. with the wall on its left) for the remaining steps.
+3. Spinner: If it hits a wall, it turns right and continues moving along the wall (i.e. with the wall on its left) for the remaining steps.

 We say a car “hits” a wall when it cannot move forward in its current direction.